Kozanji temple [高山寺]

 It is also Kosanji, and "o" in the word is pronounced long, so it is read as "Kôzanji" or "Kôsanji".

 It is in the mountain located about 15 km northwest of central Kyoto, and is located about 1.2 km northeast of Jingoji temple.

 This temple is one of 17 constructions of "Historic Monuments of Ancient Kyoto" designated as a World Heritage Site.

-It is said that this temple was founded in 774, but it is less certain.
+It is said that this temple was founded by order of Emperor Konin in 774, but it is less certain.

-It seems that the temple was a branch one of Jingoji during the 9-12th centuries.
+It is thought that this temple was a branch one of Jingoji during the 9th to 12th centuries.

 Since the Middle Ages, the temple had been sometimes destroyed by fire or civil war.